github/developer.github.com/content/v3/repos/statistics.md

 statistics, you'll receive a `202` response; a background job is also fired to start compiling these statistics.
 Subsequent requests should return the data.

-Repository statistics are cached by the sha of the repository's default branch, which is usually master; pushing to the default branch resets the statistics cache.
+Repository statistics are cached by the SHA of the repository's default branch, which is usually master; pushing to the default branch resets the statistics cache.

 ***NOTE:** `202` responses do *not* count towards API rate limits.